n8layman/n8layman.github.io/_posts/2025-02-14-Why-are-there-so-many-Python-package-managers?.md

 specific system libraries or external dependencies like database drivers, CUDA toolkits, or specialized scientific computing libraries.

-The `pixi.toml` configuration seems clean and intuitive and includes for templates and activation scripts.
+The `pixi.toml` configuration seems clean and intuitive and includes both templates and activation scripts.
 Most importantly, the task automation features let me define common data science workflows (like running jupyter notebooks or training models) in a way that’s easily shareable